7 Habits of Highly Effective People

 1. Be Proactive

-Proactivity is about owning our choices and responses.
-It’s easy to feel like life is happening to us, but Covey challenges us to recognize that we have the power to respond differently, no matter the circumstances.
+Being proactive means taking responsibility for our choices and responses.
+It’s easy to feel like life is happening to us, but Covey challenges us to recognise that we have the power to respond differently, no matter the circumstances.
 Viktor Frankl, a Holocaust survivor, exemplifies this habit.
-Though he couldn’t control his horrific situation, he realized his freedom to choose how he responded mentally and emotionally.
+Though he couldn’t control his horrific situation, he realised his freedom to choose how he responded mentally and emotionally.
+A proactive mindset shifts us from reacting to events to intentionally shaping our lives.
+Instead of saying, "There's nothing I can do," we can ask, "What can I do to make a difference?"

-By adopting this proactive approach, we’re empowered to create the lives we want, no matter how tough things get.
-It’s about moving from a place of passivity to one of action, taking small, daily steps that reflect our values and priorities.
+Quote: “I am not a product of my circumstances.
+I am a product of my decisions.”
+By adopting this proactive approach, we are empowered to create the lives we want, no matter how tough things get.
+It’s about moving from a place of passivity to one of action.

 2. Begin with the End in Mind

 Covey’s second habit encourages us to be visionary about our lives.
 What do we truly want?
-Without a clear vision, it’s easy to drift through life without purpose.
+Without a clear vision and purpose, it’s easy to drift through life.
 This habit invites us to start each day with the end goal in mind.
 Covey suggests writing a personal mission statement—a guiding document that outlines what we value most and how we want to live.
+Imagine looking back at our lives: What legacy do we want to leave?
+How do we want to be remembered?
+By keeping that picture clear, we ensure that our actions today are aligned with the future we’re working towards.

 3. Put First Things First

+In a world full of distractions, this habit is all about prioritisation.
+It’s easy to get bogged down in the urgent— emails, phone calls, and last-minute requests—but are they truly important?
+Covey introduces the Eisenhower Matrix, which helps us categorise tasks based on urgency and importance, he also encourage us to focus on long-term success.
 To master this habit, we must learn to say no to lesser priorities.
 Imagine each week as a jar, and the things that matter most—our family, health, work goals—are the "big rocks."
 If we don’t put them in first, they’ll never fit once the jar is filled with sand (the smaller, less important things).

-It’s a powerful reminder that what we say "yes" to defines our success.
+Quote: “The key is not to prioritise what’s on your schedule, but to schedule your priorities.”
 By consistently choosing to put first things first, we create space for what truly matters and take steps toward our long-term goals.

 4. Think Win-Win

+Life doesn’t have to be a zero-sum game.
+Covey’s fourth habit teaches us to approach relationships with a win-win mindset, where both parties feel satisfied.
+This approach fosters cooperation rather than competition, building trust and strengthening relationships in the process.
 Too often, we enter interactions thinking about how we can "win."
 But what if, instead, we looked for solutions that benefit everyone?
 This mindset can be transformative, whether in business negotiations or personal relationships.
 It's not about compromise but about finding a third alternative that is mutually beneficial.

 This shift in thinking cultivates abundance, not scarcity.
 When we approach situations with a win-win mindset, we build partnerships, deepen trust, and create more sustainable success.